yohyamamoto/FLOSIC_compliation/README.md

 ### Linux (Redhat based distro)

-    sudo dnf install gcc-gfortran openblas-devel lapack-devel
+    sudo dnf install gcc-gfortran openblas-devel lapack-devel git

 ### Mac OSX

+If not done already, install `XCode commandline tool`.
+You need it for compiling codes.
+You can do so by typing `xcode-select --install` in your terminal.

 The Fortran compilers and libraries are available on homebrew (https://brew.sh/).
+To set up homebrew, open up terminal and paste the following command,

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 Once you set up the homebrew, install the necessary packages with

     brew install gcc openblas lapack